peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 Prophecy on the other hand will not put up with this, failing the test with a useful message.

+[edit] This is because stubs in Prophecy are "loose demand doubles", if you do not stub any methods on them, they will always return `null`.
+Once you stub a method they become "strict demand doubles" requiring you to stub all methods that your
+<abbr title="Subject Under Specification">SUS</abbr> is interacting with. <sup>[1](#ref-1)</sup>

 ![Method not stubbed](https://raw.github.com/peterjmit/phpspec-prophecy-example/master/screenshots/method-not-stubbed.png)

 We are therefore forced to stub `$person->isMale()` in order for our tests to pass